We've all done it.

-Like so many others, my friends and I decided to grow weed in college one night after finding a bunch of seeds in the bottom of our 20-sack.
+Back in college, my friends and I decided to grow weed one night after finding a bunch of seeds in the bottom of our 20-sack.

-Like us, most first-time growers do minimal research and just start growing.
-They figure they'll learn along the way and be fine.
+Like most first-time growers we did minimal research and just started growing.
+We figured we'd learn along the way and be fine.

 And you do learn.
 You make mistakes and you learn.